justinblalock87/CS4641-Music-Genre-Prediction/README.md

 ![Confusion Matrix](confusionmatrix_image.png)

 As we can see, the model has difficulty telling the difference between similar genres like Hip-Hop and Rap or Dance and Pop.
 This is expected and this combined with the f1 score shows that perhaps our model could use more complexity because its precision and recall is struggling.
-That comes with hyperparameter tuning such as the depth of the random forest.

 ### Neural Network
 We created a neural network with 4 hidden layers all using ReLU as an activation function except the output layer which uses softmax.